galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Two attributes 'coef_' and 'intercept_' are learned by the classifier using the training data.
+> > Two attributes 'coef_' and 'intercept_' are learned by the classifier using the training dataset.
 The 'coef_' contains importance weight for each feature and 'intercept_' is just a constant/scalar.
 However, for different classifiers, these attributes are different.
 > > The attributes shown here are specific to the 'Linear support vector' classifier.
 These attributes are stored in the trained model and can be
 > > accessed by reading this file.
 > {: .solution}
 >
 {: .question}

-## Predict categories of test data
+## Predict categories of test dataset

 After the training process completes, we can see the trained model file (`zip` file) which contains information about patterns in the form of weights.
 The trained model is used to predict the classes of the test (`breast-w_test`) dataset.
 It assigns a class (either tumor or no tumor) to each row in the `breast-w_test` dataset.

 > ### {% icon hands_on %} Hands-on: Predict classes using the trained model
 >
-> 1. **Support vector machines (SVMs) for classification** {% icon tool %} with the following parameters to predict classes of test data using the trained model:
+> 1. **Support vector machines (SVMs) for classification** {% icon tool %} with the following parameters to predict classes of test dataset using the trained model:
 >    - *"Select a Classification Task"*: `Load a model and predict`
 >       - {% icon param-file %} *"Models"*: `model` file (output of the previous step)
 >       - {% icon param-file %} *"Data (tabular)"*: `breast-w_test` file